Himada4/PecsUni-Sem5-WebProgramming4/README.md

 ## Purpose of the Project

-This small-scale project aims to create a platform for food lovers to share, discover, and manage their own culinary creations.
+This small-scale pseudo project aims to create a platform for food lovers to share, discover, and manage their own culinary creations.
 It provides a platform where users can easily upload their favorite recipes, browse recipes shared by others, and build their personal collection of go-to dishes.

 ## Implementation